nicholasalexander-knect365/drupal-wordpress-migrator/README.md

 !!!
 MIGRATING TO LIVE !!!

 * Run makeDrupalUsers.php on staging or vm server, this will create a table called dusers in the Wordpress database.
-This table can be
+This table can be dropped after createWPusers.php is run on live.

-The live code environment and sites must be established first.

-Users have to be imported in a safe way.

-* Server: LIVE STAGING (UAT server) TEST1 (staging)
+Then, to build the live instance:

-* Export database from LIVE to STAGING
+* Export database from LIVE to Staging
-* Export Users from Drupal into an SQL file
-* Import Users from the SQL file on STAGING to get the USER IDS
-* Extract USER ID + EMAIL address
-* update the extract users OR REFERENCES TO THEM with the LIVE USER IDs
+* run migrator on Staging (in a multisite environment) to build the remaining wp_NN_ tables
+* importCmds.sh to create the media library
+* export wp_NN_ tables to LIVE (these will not yet exist)
+* rsynch the images

+Now you can test the LIVE server.